What is TMS therapy?

 Who are good candidates?

-Currently, TMS therapy is FDA approved for the indication of Major Depressive Disorder.
+Currently, TMS therapy is FDA approved for the indication of Major Depressive Disorder and Obsessive-Compulsive Disorder.
 TMS should be strongly considered by patients whom have failed to receive satisfactory improvement from prior antidepressant medications and/or have experienced intolerable side effects.

 What are the results of TMS Therapy?

 TMS is indicated for the treatment of Major Depressive Disorder in adult patients who have failed to receive satisfactory improvement from prior antidepressant medication in the current episode.
 Current literature indicates that approximately 50% of all treated patients who meet the above criteria respond to the treatment by bettering their Hamilton depression rating score by 50% or more.
+In OCD cases, approximately 1 in 3 medication-resistant patients achieved remission after four weeks.
 The Hamilton Depression rating is a multiple item questionnaire used to provide an indication of depression.
-Approximately 35% of all treated patients are so called remitters, bettering their Hamilton depression rating score to a score of 7 or less, meaning that they are depression free.
+Approximately 35% of all treated patients are so-called remitters, bettering their Hamilton depression rating score to a score of 7 or less, meaning that they are depression free.

 How does TMS work?

-This non-invasive therapy stimulates nerve cells in the area of the brain responsible for mood regulation (the dorsolateral prefrontal cortex).
-Through a treatment coil, the TMS therapy system generates highly concentrated magnetic fields which turn on and off rapidly to stimulate regions of the brain that are thought to be linked to emotion.
-These magnetic fields are the same type and strength as those produced by a magnetic resonance imaging (MRI) machine.
-They do not directly affect the whole brain, as they only reach a few centimeters into the brain directly beneath the treatment coil.
+These magnetic fields are similar to those produced by a magnetic resonance imaging (MRI) machine.
+They do not affect the whole brain, as they only reach a few centimeters into the brain directly beneath the treatment coil.
+This provides an accurately focused and targeted treatment.

 How does neuronavigation targeted TMS work?